 Dr. Bernard Schweizer, a Professor Emeritus of English at Long Island University, has a deep-rooted love for art, literature, and creative thinking.
 All three areas are nourished by traveling, and wherever Schweizer disembarks—be it Paris, Shanghai, Basel, London, or Kyoto—he swiftly seeks out the local art galleries, ateliers, museum, and libraries to get his finger on the pulse of the cultural and intellectual scene.
 To balance these heady pursuits, Schweizer loves to hike through pristine nature, turning his experiences into a series of blog posts.
-Schweizer’s biography also resembles a journey: Growing up in Switzerland, he started his professional life as a drugstore clerk before abandoning that track, earning the Swiss Federal Baccalaureate and then enrolling at the University of Lausanne as an undergraduate.
-In 1990 he transferred to the University of Minnesota where he earned a B.A. in English.
-A Ph.D. from Duke University followed in 1997, and then he was a research fellow for the Swiss National Science Foundation.
+Schweizer’s biography also resembles a journey: Growing up in Switzerland, he started his professional life as a drugstore clerk then went on to earn the Swiss Federal Baccalaureate and afterwards enrolled at the University of Lausanne as an undergraduate.
+In 1990 he transferred to the University of Minnesota to pursue a B.A. in English.
+A Ph.D. in English Literature from Duke University followed in 1997, and then he was a research fellow for the Swiss National Science Foundation.
 In 2002 Long Island University hired him as an Assistant Professor in English, and five years later, he was tenured.
 Dr. Schweizer has published numerous edited collections, scholarly articles, and four monographs on topics in literature, religion, and humor.
 His most recent book (2019) is titled Christianity and the Triumph of Humor: From Dante to David Javerbaum.
 Since retiring from his faculty position at Long Island University, Schweizer is doubling down on his cooking skills, and he dedicates himself to the support and promotion of artists and thinkers, serving as Executive Director of the Schweizer Foundation for Art and Innovation.